 The Top Twenty’s policy of booking bands that were appearing on their first tour of the UK, occassionally paid huge dividends.
 Bands such as The Who and The Small Faces went onto achieve international success but were obtained at a point in their career when they were just starting out and consequently were affordable.
 It is not known whether Westside Promotions adopted the same formula but in making this booking, they struck lucky, just as Graham Alford had done on numerous occasions.
 There is a review of the Moody’s concert at the Newmarket (see below) where redoubtable reporter Mike Guy expresses some surprise at what he had just witnessed.
 Mainly becuase of the success of their cover version of Bessie Banks “Go Now” in 1964, he was probably expecting a Brummie group steeped in R&B. What he witnessed however was a band that had been transformed into a brand new entity that Mike dubbed the “music of the future“.
 Praise indeed.
 The group was formed in early 1964 by Ray Thomas (harmonica, flute, vocals) and Mike Pinder (keyboards, vocals), who had previously played together in a couple of local Birmingham bands.
 They began recruiting members from rival groups including Denny Laine (vocals, guitar), Graeme Edge (drums), and Clint Warwick (bass, vocals).
 The Moody Blues, as they came to be known, made their debut in Birmingham in May of that year and quickly secured the services of manager Tony Secunda.
 Things moved quickly with the band landing an engagement at the Marquee Club, which helped them earn a contract with London-based Decca Records less than six months after their formation.
 Released in September of 1964, their debut single, “Steal Your Heart Away,” failed to chart, but their follow-up, a cover of the American singer Bessie Banks’ R&B song “Go Now,” fulfilled every expectation and more, reaching number one in England and earning them a berth in some of the nation’s top performing venues.
 When it also made the Top Ten in the U.S., the Moodies were offered a support slot opening for the Beatles in America.
 Decca then released the band’s first LP, “The Magnificent Moodies”, which appeared in July 1965.
 A well-made set of R&B and Merseybeat cuts with vocals shared by Laine, Thomas, and Pinder, the album hit the New Musical Express chart, but failed to register elsewhere.
 Coming up with a suitable follow-up single to “Go Now” proved a difficult task and they eventually settled on “From the Bottom of My Heart,” a subtly soulful and haunting original that, despite its quality, only reached number 22 in the U.K. and barely brushed the Top 100 in America.
 Ultimately, the grind of touring, coupled with the strains facing the group, became too much for Warwick, who exited in the spring of 1966.
 By August of that year, Laine had left as well, effectively ending the band’s original iteration.
 Despite losing two primary members, the Moodies opted to soldier on, bringing newcomers Justin Hayward (vocals, guitar) and John Lodge (vocals, bass) into the group.

 Another band of local origin, this time hailing from Exeter.
-The only info that I have (at the moment) comes from the Bridgwater Mercury in an article that appeared a week or so after their appearance.
+The only info that I have comes from the Bridgwater Mercury in an article that appeared a week or so after their appearance.
 “After doing Newmarket stint, the “Last-Tik-Band” cut some sides with Philips Records and changed their name to Harriet’s Underground Railway to avoid confusion with an American band of the same name”.
-And that’s yer lot.
 I do know that they supported a number of “name” bands but I don’t know who they were.
-And incidentally if you think that the name “Harriet’s Underground Railway” was concocted after a particularly groovy trip you would be mistaken.
+And incidentally if you think that the name “Harriet’s Underground Railway” was concocted after a particularly far-out pharmaceutical trip you would be mistaken.
 It is a reference to the social activist Harriet Tubman.
 Her “Underground Railroad” was the name given to her “network of antislavery activists and safe houses”.
-Still a dumb name for a band though.
+Still a strange name for a band though.

 Leave a Reply